Explore our award-winning beaches

 A trip to Mablethorpe Beach couldn’t be complete without a ride on the amazing “Sandy” the Sand Train!
 The sand train travels from the Seal Sanctuary at North End Beach, all the way down to the outfall, just a moment’s walk from the High Street.
 There are various drop-off locations along the beachfront, ideal for scouting out the perfect part of the beach for a picnic.

-Rides begin at 10:30 am during the season and will continue until around 5 pm each day, depending on both the weather and high tide.
+Rides begin at 10:30 am during the season and will continue until around 5 pm each day, depending on the weather and the high tide.
 Tickets are £3.00 pp for a round trip or just £1.50 pp one way.
 Under 3’s ride free, and dogs are welcome aboard.

 Swimming in the Sea